 The V-method installation is the most widely used method for daily measurements.
-The inner diameter of the pipe ranges from 20mm to 300mm.
+It is used when the inner diameter of the pipe ranges from 20mm to 300mm.
 It is also known as the reflective method.
 The small sound path of pipes in this range can interfere with accuracy.
 This method doubles the sound path, thus, ensuring an accurate measurement.